genesiscommunitysuccess/docs/docs/03_server/05_access-control/02_authentication-overview.md

 ---

-YOur application can perform authentication through many techniques.
+Your application can perform authentication through many techniques.
 All these techniques support [Multi-factor Authentication (MFA)](https://en.wikipedia.org/wiki/Multi-factor_authentication) to bring additional security.

 You can set Username and Password authentication to use one of three solutions: